2 Testing templates using scenarios¶

 Token_Test.daml and run

-daml damlc -- test Token_Test.daml.
+daml damlc -- test --files Token_Test.daml.
 If your file contains more than one scenario, all of them will be run.

 Testing for failure¶